cabforum/netsec/docs/NSR.md

 ##### 2.2.5

-The CA SHOULD ensure passwords used as authentication credentials for accounts on CA Infrastructure, Network Equipment, or Workstations are generated and managed in accordance with NIST 800-63B Revision 3 Appendix A. Access to shared credentials MUST:
+The CA SHOULD ensure passwords used as authentication credentials for accounts on CA Infrastructure, Network Boundary Controls, or Workstations are generated and managed in accordance with NIST 800-63B Revision 3 Appendix A. Access to shared credentials MUST:

 * be limited to personnel based on the Principle of Least Privilege; and
 * comply with section 2.2.1.2.

 ##### 2.2.6

-The CA MUST ensure any remote connection that enables administration of and/or access to CA Infrastructure:
+The CA MUST ensure any remote connection that enables Privileged Access to CA Infrastructure:

    1. originates from a Workstation owned and/or controlled by the CA;
    2. is made through a temporary, non‐persistent, and encrypted channel;
    3. is authenticated using Multi‐Factor Authentication; and
-   4. is made to a Network Equipment asset which:
+   4. is made to a Network Boundary Control asset which:
       * is located within the CA’s network;
       * is secured in accordance with these Requirements; and
       * mediates the remote connection to the CA Infrastructure.